raspberrypilearning/dojo-mentoring/en/quiz2/question_1.md

   --- feedback ---
-Javascript is a programming language used to make webpages interactive.
-Young people often learn to code in HTML and CSS to structure and style webpages first, before learning some Javascript, which they can use to make those webpages interactive.
+JavaScript is a programming language used to make webpages interactive.
+Young people often learn to code in HTML and CSS to structure and style webpages first, before learning some JavaScript, which they can use to make those webpages interactive.

   --- /feedback ---